JetBrains/kotlin-web-site/docs/topics/mpp/mpp-publish-lib.md

 Use [this workaround](https://github.com/bintray/gradle-bintray-plugin/issues/229#issuecomment-473123891) to enable metadata publishing or migrate to the [`maven-publish` plugin](https://docs.gradle.org/current/userguide/publishing_maven.html).

+Complete the [tutorial on creating and publishing a multiplatform library](multiplatform-library.md) to get hands-on experience.

 ## Structure of publications

 When used with `maven-publish`, the Kotlin plugin automatically creates publications for each target that can be built on the current host, except for the Android target,